asteroid-lang/asteroid/asteroid/adb/docs/in_action.md

 only really see the details of a pattern match when an error occurs.
 Explicit mode, however, allows you to see every mattern matching operation that Asteroid executes.

+Explicit mode aims to be readable.
+That being said, pattern matching, especially list-based pattern matching, is complicated.
+Sometimes the messages from explicit mode can be dense and difficult to read.
+Some reading tips are included at the end of this document.

 ## Example session
 Let's take a look at a debugging session on a program that uses first-class patterns to enforce a type: